austenrainer/stoic/README.md

 Part of the activity of applying CHAZOP is to determine which fictive components are (most) important.

+### Two modes of application

+Creative HAZOP can be applied in two modes:
++ Critique: the reader (which might be the writer too) or readers attempts to identify what didn’t work for the reader
++ Brainstorming: the reviewers of the story undertake a "what if...?", e.g., what if some information was presented earlier, or later, or differently?

+### Indicative types of fiction to which CHAZOP can be applied

+Creative HAZOP has been successfully applied to:
++ Short stories
++ Chapters from novels
++ script

+Furthermore, whilst Creative HAZOP might typically be applied to *drafts*, the technique can in principle be applied (retrospectively) to completed pieces of work, e.g., those that have been published.

+### Fictive components

 | Guide word | Meaning |
 | ---------- | ---------- |